babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 ```

 #### Handle tapping on a row
-Right now you should be able to see 2 rows however tapping on them does nothing.
+Right now you should be able to see 2 rows; however, tapping on them does nothing.

 A user's input (as any other event) can change ViewModel's state.
 As a result, a user's input also needs to go through Feedback dance in a ViewModel.
 To distinguish user's inputs from other events, in ViewModel there is an `enum Action`.
 Renderer gets a closure in the init called `observer` which takes an `Action` and passes it to a ViewModel.
 All you need to do is to **send** a proper `Action` into the `observer`: